 We were cordially greeted by two Filipiniana-dressed guides who welcomed us to check the old house.
 We were more than glad to do so.

 The Goco House was built in 1876 by husband and wife, Juan Cabrera Goco and Lorenza Deomampo.
-The man of the house served as a treasurer for the revolutionary forces in Taal during the Spanish occupation and earned him the trust of the townspeople.
-The house was restored in 1999 after Taal was declared a National Heritage Town by the National Historical Institute.
+The man of the house served as a treasurer for the revolutionary forces in Taal during the Spanish occupation which earned him the trust of the townspeople.
+The house was restored in 1999, after Taal was declared a National Heritage Town by the National Historical Institute.

 The ground floor houses a sort of museum showing photographs and publication clippings.
 Typical of this kind of homes, the dwelling is located at the upper floor, the ground relegated as a garage for carriages.